Kinaxis Inc. – Annual report – 31 December 2018

 When the lease liability is remeasured in this way, a corresponding adjustment is made to the carrying amount of the right-of-use asset, or is recorded in profit or loss if the carrying amount of the right-of-use asset has been reduced to zero.

 The Company has elected to apply the practical expedient not to recognize right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets.
-The lease payments associated with these leases is recognized as an expense on a straight-line basis over the lease term.
+The lease payments associated with these leases are recognized as an expense on a straight-line basis over the lease term.